matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ## Concept

-While most of the existing SDKs should work out of the box, deploying smart contracts or using unique zkSync features like paying fees in other tokens requires providing additional fields to those that Ethereum transactions have by default.
+While most of the existing SDKs should work out of the box, deploying smart contracts or using unique zkSync features, like paying fees in other tokens, requires providing additional fields to those that Ethereum transactions have by default.

 To provide easy access to all of the features of zkSync 2.0, we created `zksync-web3` JavaScript SDK, which is made in a way that is has an interface very similar to those of [ethers](https://docs.ethers.io/v5/).
 In fact, `ethers` is a peer dependency of the library and most of the objects exported by `zksync-web3` (e.g. `Wallet`, `Provider` etc) inherit from the corresponding `ethers` objects and override only the fields that need to be changed.